 Before taking your road test, you should polish your defensive driving skills by enrolling in a reputable driving school.
 This will help you upskill to become a safe driver.
-A defensive driving course will improve your safety knowledge and update your knowledge on local driving laws and regulations.
+A defensive driving course will improve your safety knowledge and update your knowledge of local driving laws and regulations.
 The driving school has certified instructors who will take you through a comprehensive curriculum to ensure you pass your road test.

-7. Stay on the Right Lane
+7. Right Lane Life

-During your driving lessons, you were taught that the far right lane is for entering and exiting the highway while the left lane can be used to pass other cars.
+During your driving lessons, you were taught that the far right lane is for entering and exiting the highway, while the left lane can be used to pass other cars.
 You cannot drive on these lanes while traveling long distances.

-8. Don’t Brake Suddenly
+8. Brake with Grace

 Don’t brake suddenly unless you’re out of choices.
 Always watch the brake lights of the cars in front.
 If you notice several vehicles slowing or braking, you should start braking early to avoid an abrupt stop.
 Also, tap your brakes several times to warn the motorists behind you.

 Aggressive braking may cause you to miss points on the road test.
 When arriving at the required destination, apply pressure on the brake pedal about a quarter-mile before to give your vehicle ample time to stop.